charlierdm/Daily-Todo-React/README.md

 As a Maker,
 So that I can quickly delete my list of todos, I would like to be able to clear the list.

+As a Maker,
+So that I can return to my todo list later, I would like my list to persist across sessions.

 ```